 Ms Hayman has more than 20 years’ experience in restructure and turnaround management and is an Associate Director at Deloitte in their Financial Advisory division, specialising in the public sector.
 Ms Hayman has assisted clients from both the public and private sector to manage complex appointments, address commercial risks, evaluate business cases, assess investment and credit risk, understand and improve financial performance.
 Ms Hayman was reappointed for a three-year term until October 2022.

 Ms Nyomi Horgan

 Ms Horgan has been a BGPA Board members since 2016.
 She has more than 25 years of strategy development, corporate communication, stakeholder management and investor relations experience gained in both the UK and Australian markets.
 Currently a Director at corporate and financial communication advisory firm, Citadel-MAGNUS, she has provided counsel on several complex issues in the public and corporate sector extending across resources, energy, manufacturing, retail and financial services.
 Ms Horgan’s wealth of experience in strategy development, building strong reputations and engaging critical stakeholders was also established during several years with Bankwest, PWC and Alinta.
-Ms Horgan was reappointed for a three-year term to January 2022.
+Ms Horgan was reappointed for a further one year term until January 2023.

 Ms Sonia Nolan